3D VR Sketch Guided 3D Shape Prototyping and Exploration: Method

 \section{Method}

-We present a conditional generation method that generates \emph{physically-plausible} shapes conditioned on abstract, sparse, and inaccurate free-hand VR sketches.
+We present a conditional generation method that generates \emph{geometrically realistic} shapes of a specific category conditioned on abstract, sparse, and inaccurate freehand VR sketches.
 Our goal is to enforce the generation to stay close to the input sketch (\emph{sketch fidelity}) while providing sufficient \emph{diversity} of 3D reconstructions.

 The architecture of our method is shown in \cref{fig:network}.
 The method consists of two stages, where the first stage (\cref{fig:network} (a)) enables deterministic reconstruction for an input sketch, and the second stage allows for multiple sample generation (\cref{fig:network} (a)).
 We next describe the details of each stage.